ifmcjthenknczny/product-inventory-api/README.md

     - 50+ units: 30% off
   - **Seasonal & promotional discounts:**
     - Black Friday: 25% off all products.
-    - Holiday Sales: 15% off selected categories.
+    - Holiday Sales: 15% off (for a maximum of two types of products, the most profitable application of discount for the customer).
   - **Location-based pricing:**
     - Europe: +15%
     - Asia: -5%
-  - **Only the highest applicable discount is applied.**
+  - **Only the highest applicable discount for given product is applied.**

 ## MongoDB Collection Models
 ### Product